vitorlofonseca/octhum/README.md

 ![51683576_331753787682897_7245524332733005824_n](https://user-images.githubusercontent.com/16262664/52524550-487dfe80-2c85-11e9-8a1d-dd8f8bb1e961.png)

 Now that Octhum had learned about our scope, we will use the intelligence (clicking in "Use" button).
-A windows will appear, containing all variables defined in the base file (in our case, R, G and B).
+A windows will appear, containing all variables defined in the database file (in our case, R, G and B).

 ![51535845_2028857120542761_2086102487961436160_n](https://user-images.githubusercontent.com/16262664/52524580-9b57b600-2c85-11e9-8c31-476fe410db21.png)